 You Might Have Mold: 4 Most Common Lab Molds and Where They Live

 It’s not uncommon to group molds into very broad categories like “common mold” or “black mold”.
 This fails to address the reality that molds come in a variety of shapes, sizes, and pathogenic qualities.
-This failure to address the differences in molds or even recognize that you might have mold can result in failure to properly treat them.
+This failure to address the differences in molds or even recognize that you might have mold can result in failure to properly treat them via removal or professional mold remediation.
 For this reason it’s important to have a working knowledge of the different types of molds, where they are found, and how benign or dangerous they are.

 If you think you might have mold but are unsure, download this pre-assessment checklist.